ChidanwanXue/cxue0850_9103_tut1_GroupA/README.md

 ![6](readmeImages/6.GIF)

 #### Code Description
-- Inserting images and dynamically updating positions The [myImage] variable was added and an image called Moon.png was loaded via the [preload()] function.
-This change allows each [MultiCircle] centre to display an image, adding visual hierarchy.
-In addition, an [update()] method has been added that uses Perlin noise to dynamically update the position and size of the [MultiCircle].
+- Inserting images and dynamically updating positions:
+  - The `myImage` variable was added and an image called Moon.png was loaded via the `preload()` function.
+This change allows each `MultiCircle` centre to display an image, adding visual hierarchy.
+In addition, an `update()` method has been added that uses Perlin noise to dynamically update the position and size of the `MultiCircle`.
 These changes make the movement of each circle look more natural and smooth.

+-